nerevu/handbook/docs/ckan-https.md

 4. Change the first box to `Nginx` and the second to `CentOS/RHEL 7`.

 5. Scroll down and follow the `default` instructions.
+Be sure to do the final step as well which automates the renewal of certificates.

-   - If you are having trouble installing EPEL, follow the instructions in [this tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SSL-on-amazon-linux-2.html#prepare) (only step #1).
+   - To install EPEL, follow the instructions in [this tutorial (only step #1)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SSL-on-amazon-linux-2.html#prepare).
+This worked better for me than the Certbot instructions.

    - When you get to the installation section, run the `certonly` option.
 This will allow us to configure our web servers the way we want.